-This traffic travelled to the Associated Octel works at Amlwch and was imported from France.
-The traffic via Mostyn ceased in 1988 and was then carried by road as liquid sulphur.
+This traffic travelled from Mostyn to the Associated Octel works at Amlwch and the sulphur was imported from France.
+The traffic via Mostyn ceased in 1988 and the sulphur was then carried by road in liquid form.
 In the BR sidings the wagons were sheeted over and this was the reason that the trains always ran with a covered van which carried the sheets back to Mostyn.
 The sulphur was a very messy traffic to load and transport and the sidings at Mostyn were covered with a film of yellow powder.

 In

-the two photos above, Mostyn Docks No.2 reverses three wagons of sulphur
+the photos above, Mostyn Docks No.2 reverses three wagons of sulphur to the BR

 On the same date No. 2 has collected